BolsteDev/react-tribute/README.md

 The `Tribute` component will bind tributejs to the textarea that you pass it as children.

 The `Tribute` component takes all options that [zurb/tribute](https://github.com/zurb/tribute) expects.
+The only exception is that you can provide a function to the `menuContainer` option that returns a DOM node.

-For more advanced usage, such as `customRefs` and the `onChange` callback, see the [Github Pages](https://bolstedev.github.io/react-tribute).
+For more advanced usage, such as `menuContainer`, `customRefs`, and the `onChange` callback, see the [Github Pages](https://bolstedev.github.io/react-tribute).

 ## Testing